Police Ombudsman loyalist murders report: Who were the victims?

 In an anonymous telephone call to the BBC on the same day, a caller using a recognised codeword, claimed the attack on behalf of the UDA/UFF.

-No one has been prosecuted in connection with his murder.
+No-one has been prosecuted in connection with his murder.

 The murder of Martin Moran on 23 October 1993 (died 25 October 1993)

-A Chinese Restaurant on Dublin Road, Belfast received a call placing an order for a takeaway to be delivered to a property at Vernon Court, Belfast.
+A Chinese restaurant on the Dublin Road, Belfast, received a call placing an order for a takeaway to be delivered to a property at Vernon Court.

 The caller gave no name.

-The takeaway was delivered by Mr Moran, 22, who arrived at the address shortly before midnight.
+The takeaway was delivered by Mr Moran, a 22-year-old father of one, from the Ormeau Road, who arrived at the address shortly before midnight.

 He knocked on the door, waking up the occupants who were in bed.

 The occupant heard three gunshots as he got out of bed and immediately telephoned police.

 The police arrived shortly thereafter and found Mr Moran lying on the doorstep of the delivery address.

 He had sustained three gunshot wounds and was taken to Belfast City Hospital where he died from his injuries on 25 October.